-Join George Maestri for an in-depth discussion in this video Creating control rigs, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Creating control rigs, part of Learning MotionBuilder.

 At this point we've characterized our character.…We've matched up the skeletal joints of our character…to MotionBuilder's internal representation.…And once we have that definition applied,…we can now start to control our character.…So let's go ahead and set up what's called a Control Rig.…Now before I do that let's open up my screen here,…because I'm on a small screen.…And we can actually take this character…and control it through a number of different ways.…